 The value proposition is the value a company commits to offer customers if they buy their products.
-Value Proposition delivers a statement of purpose or statement that introduces the brand to consumers, tells them how the company works, what it stands for, and why it is worth their business.
-Value propositions can be shown as marketing or business statements that companies summarize why consumers use services or buy products.
+Value Proposition delivers a statement of purpose or statement that introduces the brand to consumers, and tells them how the company works, what it stands for, and why it is worth their business.
+It can be shown as marketing or business statements, in that companies summarize why consumers use services or buy products.
 The statement would persuade potential consumers that a specific product or service offered by the firm would solve problems better than other similar products.

 The development of a value proposition is an essential part of a company’s business strategy.
 Because the claim provides a way for companies to influence customer decisions, it is often displayed on company marketing materials, such as websites.
-The value proposition is a reliable tool to build a customer base and drive sales.
+It is a reliable tool to build a customer base and drive sales.
 Moreover, a perfect, compelling value proposition can advance the effectiveness of a company’s marketing strategy.
 Generally, it is considered the most effective and influential marketing campaign.
-A perfect value proposition allows a firm to grow quickly by increasing its revenue at a faster rate.
+A perfect one allows a firm to grow quickly by increasing its revenue at a faster rate.

 The value proposition is a portion of a company’s overall marketing strategy.
 A few factors influence a potential customer to become a loyal customer.
-Whether a company has many opportunities to differentiate (e.g., retail) or few unique identifiers (e.g., dairy), they will find that the value proposition will help them understand their ideal customer.
-Following are key features of a good value proposition.
+Whether a company has many opportunities to differentiate (e.g., retail) or few unique identifiers (e.g., dairy), they will find that it will help them understand their ideal customer.
+The following are key features:

 - Easy to understand.

 - Communicate the specific results that customers will receive.